iml130/sola/minhton/docs/algorithms/join.md

 If a new node (entering node) wants to join the network, it sends a JOIN message to one known node in the network.

-The node who receives a JOIN Message executes the processJoin method.
+The node that receives a JOIN Message executes the processJoin method.
 A node who executes the processJoin method will either...

 * forward the JOIN message to another node
 * or accept the node as a child